SteamDeckHomebrew/decky-plugin-template/README.md

    plugin.json [required]
    main.py {required if you are using the python backend of decky-loader: serverAPI}
    README.md (optional but recommended)
-   LICENSE(.md) [required, filename should be roughly similair, suffix not needed]
+   LICENSE(.md) [required, filename should be roughly similar, suffix not needed]
 ```

 Note regarding licenses: Including a license is required for the plugin store if your chosen license requires the license to be included alongside usage of source-code/binaries!